Papercloud/paginative/README.md

 Paginative
 ==========

-## Version 0.3.0
+## Version 0.3.1

-The current Readme refers to upcoming version 0.2.0 at the current `master` branch.
+The current README refers to version 0.3.1 at the current `master` branch.

 ### A different way to paginate your Rails API.